lubo08/adverity-example/README.md

 	.build();
 }
 ```
-### 2. load data from elasticksearch on backend
+### 2. load data from elasticsearch on backend
-This is done with spring boot and spring elasticksearch data repository.
+This is done with spring boot and spring elasticsearch data repository.
 This query aggregate datasources for selection list.
 ```java
 @GetMapping("/_search/datasources")